View Edna Ellis's Obituary on newsminer.com and share memories

 Diane is survived by her husband, Merlan Owen Ellis; one of three brothers, Charles Allan Wilson; daughter, Janette Ellis Kerr; daughter-in-law, Dalpha Joyce Perrin Ellis (Robert); and the grandchildren.

 Memorial services will be held on Friday, Feb.
-7, 2020 at The Church of Jesus Christ of Latter-day Saints, 11701 Puma Street, Anchorage Alaska.
-An open, public viewing will be 10:00-10:45 a.m.
-The memorial service will be 11 a.m.-noon.
-Internment will follow in the National Cemetery, Ft.
-Richardson, Alaska.
+7, 2020, at The Church of Jesus Christ of Latter-day Saints, 11701 Puma Street, Anchorage.
+An open, public viewing will be 10-10:45 a.m.
+The memorial service will be from 11 a.m. to noon.
+Internment will follow in the National Cemetery, Fort Richardson, Alaska.